Seek Returns logo

 0.00%

-AMX vs. TEF: A comparison of their Payout Ratio against the Telecommunications Services industry benchmark.
+AMX vs. TEF: A comparison of their Dividend Payout Ratio (TTM) against their respective Wireless Telecommunication Services and Diversified Telecommunication Services industry benchmarks.

 Dividend at a Glance